smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

         <a href="https://keepers.chain.link" >Open the Chainlink Keepers App</a>
     </div>

-1. [Register](../register-upkeep/) a new Upkeep in the [Chainlink Keepers App](https://keepers.chain.link) and select a **Custom logic** trigger.
+1. [Register](../register-upkeep/) a new Upkeep in the [Chainlink Keepers App](https://keepers.chain.link) and select a **custom logic** trigger.
 Provide the address of your [Keepers-compatible](../compatible-contracts/) contract and complete the remaining details.
 Your Upkeep name will be visible to all, but your email and Project Name will not be visible to all.
 Ensure you specify the appropriate gas limit for your function to execute on chain.

 1. Fund your Upkeep with [ERC-677 LINK](../../link-token-contracts/).

 1. After your Upkeep is registered, [manage](../manage-upkeeps/) it in the Keepers App.

-1. For more details on custom logic automation, click [here](../compatible-contracts/).
+1. For more details on custom-logic automation, click [here](../compatible-contracts/).

 > ❗️ **WARNING**
 >